The truly memorable ones are not the stunts, but the speeches that touched our hearts.

 5 years ago

-For an amazing 85 years, the Academy of Motion Picture Arts and Sciences has been honoring the actors, directors, musicians, designers, and so many others who make movie magic happen.
-And over the course of those 85 years, we've seen hundreds upon hundreds of Oscar acceptance speeches.
+For nearly a century, the Academy of Motion Picture Arts and Sciences has been honoring the actors, directors, musicians, designers, and so many others who make movie magic happen.
+Over the decades, we've seen hundreds upon hundreds of Oscar acceptance speeches.
 Given just a few brief moments on stage, it's each winner's challenge to be eloquent, to be properly grateful, to thank all the right people without leaving anyone out.
 It's a tough gig, one that's hard to do perfectly.

 The winners might not all do it exactly right, but their speeches are often memorable.
 Most lists of the greatest Oscar acceptance speeches remember the over-the-top ones – Sally Field's oft-misinterpreted "You like me," Roberto Benigni's Tigger-style bouncing to the stage, Jack Palance doing one-armed pushups, Marlon Brando boycotting for political reasons.